 "I bring experience as a group therapist to my work.
 This experience includes ten years in a specialised secure clinic working with psychiatric patients deemed too complex and intractable to work with in other psychiatric hospitals.
 Prior to that I'd worked in community (arts) organisations (since 1983) and for the last fifteen years I've largely worked to give people with lived experience a voice in the services that work with them - mainly mental health service users and services working with people with 'complex needs'.
 I know the value of lived experience, and my own experiences of being homeless, of alcohol and substance misuse, and of requiring mental health support in my late teens and early twenties are part of what steers my work."

 Contact Jonathan Fowler

 Aaron co-founded the charity with Jonathan and is an original trustee.
 He now works for and chairs The Independent Futures Group as well as helping out with the running of Cafe Connect. (more to be added soon...!)

 Tess joined Bristol Reconnect in Dec 2016.
 She is the co-ordinator of the ‘Independent Futures group’ and also assists with the day-to-day running of the charity, including events put on at the cafe, working with volunteers and assisting the CEO with governance of the charity as a whole.

-She has a degree in law and a masters in Human Rights, she is passionate about ensuring the voices of marginalised people are heard in our communities and within local and national government.
+She has a degree in law and a masters in Human Rights, she is passionate about people power, social change and ensuring the voices of marginalised people are heard in our communities, and within local and national government.